Child protection training requirements - Government protocol

-The following are the approved Child Protection Training courses:
+The following are the approved Child Protection training courses required by Government protocol:

 - CHCPRT001 - Identify and respond to children and young people at risk